- May 29, 2021

 "IT Simulator" is a first-person simulation game that puts you in the role of an IT specialist.
 Manage and maintain a corporate network, troubleshoot hardware and software issues, and improve the company's IT infrastructure.
 With a mix of realistic challenges and unexpected events, this game offers a unique and engaging IT experience.

-- The game offers a fun and engaging co-op experience, requiring teamwork and communication to succeed.
+- The game offers a fun and challenging co-op experience that encourages teamwork and communication.

-- The unique horror elements and mechanics create a tense atmosphere that enhances the overall enjoyment of playing with friends.
+- The horror elements, while not overly scary, create a tense atmosphere that adds to the fun of playing with a partner.

 “Difficult at first, but once you get into the rhythm of the mechanics, it becomes great.”